-Two classes of medications are commonly prescribed: bronchodilators (typically beta agonists including albuterol or terbutaline and corticosteroids (prednisolone, fluticasone, dexamethasone, and methyprednisolone).
+Two classes of medications are commonly prescribed: bronchodilators (typically beta agonists including albuterol or terbutaline and corticosteroids (prednisolone, fluticasone, dexamethasone, and methylprednisolone).

 Bronchodilators help to dilate or open the airways by relaxing the muscular walls.
 Possible side effects of bronchodilators in cats may include vomiting, nausea, restlessness and lethargy.

-Corticosteroids are anti-inflammatory drugs that decrease the inflammation and swelling of the of the airway walls.
+Corticosteroids are anti-inflammatory drugs that decrease the inflammation and swelling of the airway walls.
 Side effects of corticosteroids may include increased appetite, increased urination, increased thirst and anxiety (pacing, restlessness).
-Corticosteroid inhaler and bronchodilator inhaler therapy is highly effective; however, patients are not always cooperative.
+Corticosteroid inhalers and bronchodilator inhaler therapy are highly effective; however, patients are not always cooperative.